cakephp/bake/docs/en/development.rst

    set your custom theme to be used as default theme::

         <?php
-        // in config/bootstrap.php or config/bootstrap_cli.php
+        // in src/Application::bootstrapCli() before loading the 'Bake' plugin.
         Configure::write('Bake.theme', 'MyTheme');

 Customizing the Bake Templates